You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 They got back together with the drummer from 16-Bit and started a band called What It’s Worth.
 Their drummer dropped out after six months and the search for a new drummer began.
 Art and Chris soon found Kyle Craw (drums) and started practicing again.
 They played 30 or so shows and received over 100,000 views on Myspace.com.
 The band broke up due to challenges in life.

-The band shuffled through five different drummers and landed with Anthony Raymond (drums).
+The band shuffled through a few different drummers before landing with Anthony Raymond (drums).
 Soon after, the band Mulu Lizi was formed!
 Mulu Lizi is the name of a star and means “Man of fire”.
 Although the band was happy with the music they were creating, something was off.
-Anthony was a hard rock drummer, and after 6 months, life issues came up and we had to go our separate ways.
+Anthony was a hard rock drummer, and after 6 months, life issues came up and they had to part ways.
 It had been about three years since Art last talked with Kyle Craw, but he figured he would give him a call.
-Kyle showed up to practice and we soon realized we had found the missing piece.
+Kyle showed up to practice and they soon realized they had found the missing piece.
 Mulu Lizi was complete!

-Now Mulu Lizi is writing new music and recording.
-Mulu Lizi has been playing live since summer, 2012 and we continue to play local shows and festivals.
+Now Mulu Lizi is playing festivals, shows, writing new music, and recording.
+Mulu Lizi has been playing live since summer, 2012 and you can find them all over the web!